khalidmammadov/khalidmammadov.github.io/spark/spark_ml_gradient_boost_mot.md

 This data will be cleaned and some irrelevant column will be dropped like `test_id`.

 ### Method
-Since this problem is `binary` classification problem I will use `decision tree classification` models and in particular `Random Forest classifier` to do the actual job.
-I think it's well enough for given problem.
+This is `binary` classification problem and I'm going to use `Gradient boost classifier` to do the actual job.
+I have used different classification algorithm in my other post, see [Spark ML Random Forest](spark/spark_ml_random_forest_mot.md)

 ### Implementation
 I am using Apache Spark's ML libraries and ecosystem to create an ML model that can predict this results.